Poland to vaccinate 12-year-olds, join EU COVID certificate scheme

-The European Commission on Friday authorised the Pfizer/BioNTech (PFE.N), (22UAy.DE) COVID-19 vaccine for use in that age group after the European Medicines Agency (EMA) said the shot was safe and effective for them. read more
+The European Commission on Friday authorised the Pfizer/BioNTech COVID-19 vaccine for use in that age group after the European Medicines Agency (EMA) said the shot was safe and effective for them.

 “Due to the decisions of the European Medicines Agency and the recommendation of the Medical Council, we have made a decision that from June 7, vaccinations of children aged 12 to 15 will begin.
 This is 2.5 million students,” Michal Dworczyk, the minister charge of the country’s vaccination drive, told a news conference.